EcodeJR/EcodeJR/README.md

 - REACT
 - RUST
 - 👀 I’m interested in Web3 Development
+- And FullStack Development
-- 🌱 I’m currently in the learning phase of React, Golang, JS and RUST
+- 🌱 I’m currently in the learning phase of MERN stack and RUST.
 - 💞️ I’m looking to collaborate on Web projects.
 - 🛰 I'm open to relocate and very open for jobs.
 - 📫 How to reach me emmanueldcode@gmail.com